 Queen Mary, University of London

 The Laboratory of Applied Science is lead by J.R.
 Castrejon-Pita and investigates topics in Fluid Mechanics, Optics, and Instrumentation.
-Examples of our studies are listed below:
+Examples of our past studies are listed below:

 Clara L. Hedegaard graduated with a MEng in Chemical Engineering, First Class Honours, from Imperial College London in 2014.
 Her masters research project was “Modelling growth factors in a hollow fibre bioreactor for red blood cell production”.
 Before commencing her PhD she worked in Germany and Shanghai for BASF Coatings as a process engineer.
 She grew up in Denmark and Belgium.

 Her research interests include the design of peptide amphiphile based bioinks for 3D bioprinting.
 Combined with droplet-on-demand based printing, the effects of fluid mechanics and molecular self-assembly of the bioink can be studied, to create new complex structures.
 She was awarded the Imperial College Lonza Prize (2014) for her final year research and design project.
 Clara's work has been published in Advance Functional Materials and in 3D Printing and Additive Manufacturing.